 I cannot stop crying.
 The slightest thing will bring on the tears.
 It has been six-months since my husband left.
 I miss him so much and would do anything to get him back. ~Anita in Montana

-You are willing to do anything to change your circumstances.
-You may think to yourself, if only he would come back, I will keep a cleaner house, I’ll dress nicer for him, I’ll cook better dinners, I won’t complain about him going out with the guys or nag him for not taking out the trash.
+Bargaining is when you are willing to do anything to change your circumstances.
+You may think to yourself, if only he would come back, I will keep a cleaner house, I’ll dress nicer for him, I’ll cook better dinners, I wont complain about him going out with the guys or nag him for not taking out the trash.
 Chances are none of these things are what led him to leave.
 I’d also like to ask you, why would you give up your core identity to get someone back, who obviously doesn’t love you in the same way you love him?

-You could find a trusted friend, see a therapist or see if you qualify for a “Break Free of Your Past” session with me, at no cost to you.
+Find some support.
+You could find a trusted friend, see a therapist or see if you qualify for a Getting Unstuck session with me, at no cost to you.